Facility teams can perform better with an ‘app’ rather than an enterprise solution

 An app in your hand instead of having an enterprise solution at your desktop is more relevant to facility teams.
 As the baby boomer generation of facilities staffs look to retire, it is important that less-experienced teams can access necessary building information fast, and without any risk to continuity of business.

-The technologies available today, allowing access to every bit of facility information can be simplified and made available within a matter of seconds.
+The technologies available today, allowing access to every bit of facility information can be simplified and made available within a matter of seconds via the facility management app.
 What used to be limited to a seasoned professional, will now be available to anyone looking for it.
 That would address the question which facing the industry today.
 Why the information needed by facilities professionals to complete their work orders and respond to emergencies fast, accessible on mobile devices they carry all the time?